markdoc/docs/pages/index.md

 - **Open source**

-  TODO Maintain full control over your code and content.
+  Maintain full control over your code and content.
 Markdoc is open-source and fully extensible.

-- **Writer & Dev friendly**
+- **Developer & writer friendly**

   Markdoc provides all the power and flexibility to developers, with none of the added complexity for tech writers.